 Penalty for obtaining the wrong license

-The first step of company formation in Dubai is obtaining a license.
+The first step of company registration in Dubai is obtaining a license.
 All commercial activities in Dubai require a valid license from the relevant authority.
 To obtain a valid license, you must choose the most appropriate or correct company structure.
 If you don’t do that, you’ll end up having the wrong business license for your activity or not having a license at all.
 This can attract pretty steep penalties.
 It may even leave shareholders vulnerable to liability.
 Hence, if you’re planning to set up a business in Dubai, make sure you have the right license.

 Penalties for an expired business license in Dubai